 To be able to check in to any albergue you’ll need a passport or an ID (for EU citizens).

-To stay at public albergues every pilgrim needs a Credential (a pilgrim’s passport) with stamps.
+To stay in public albergues every pilgrim needs a Credential (a pilgrim’s passport) with stamps.
 It proves that you’re walking (cycling) the Camino.
 Every pilgrim collects stamps at every place he/she stays along the route.
-At the end of the pilgrimage, you’ll need your Credential for getting a Compostela certificate in Santiago.
-For staying at private albergues the Credential is usually not required.
+At the end of the pilgrimage, you’ll need your Credential with stamps for getting the Compostela certificate in Santiago.

-Useful items to have
+Useful items to have for staying in albergues

 You can find more details on what to pack for the Camino for different seasons for men and women in our Camino de Santiago packing list post.